VJAI/Safe/README.md

 distribute, sublicense, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-* You are free to use the app for your own personal use.

 * You are not allowed to sell this app in same or different name.

 * You are also not allowed to build and sell apps by copying maximum portion